 Times it worked

-One in adults with muscle strain found that application of a skin patch containing methyl salicylate and menthol provided a significant amount of pain relief compared to the placebo patch.
+One 2010 study in adults with muscle strain found that application of a skin patch containing methyl salicylate and menthol provided a significant amount of pain relief compared to the placebo patch.

-Additionally, a found that topical application of methyl salicylate provided headache relief to an individual who had severe headaches following electroconvulsive therapy.
+Additionally, a case study from 2012 found that topical application of methyl salicylate provided headache relief to an individual who had severe headaches following electroconvulsive therapy.

 Times it didn’t